michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

 ```
   sales <- read.csv("AmesHousing.csv", stringsAsFactors = FALSE)
 ```
-If we look at the data, we can see the factors:
+If we look at the data, we can see the factors which went into the Ames housing data:
 ```
 Order       PID MS.SubClass MS.Zoning Lot.Frontage Lot.Area Street Alley Lot.Shape
 1     1 526301100          20        RL          141    31770   Pave  <NA>       IR1